oracle/fmw-kubernetes/docs-source/content/oud/create-oud-instances/_index.md

         - name: orclcred
       ```

-   * If using NFS for your persistent volume then change the `persistence` and `cronPersistence section as follows:
+   * If using NFS for your persistent volume then change the `persistence` section as follows:

       ```yaml
       persistence: